TV’s ‘Blacklist’ draws on animation to thwart virus shutdown

 He drolly recounted “rudimentary” efforts at insulation, including place mats tucked under the microphone and closing window shades “so the lashing rain outside wasn’t quite so loud.”

-With the animation by Proof Inc. created primarily in London in long-distance coordination with the show’s producers, a nonstop effort was required —- and it was still in motion in early May, as the episode’s air date approached.
+With the animation by Proof Inc. created primarily in Atlanta and London in long-distance coordination with the show’s producers, a nonstop effort was required —- and it was still in motion in early May, as the episode’s air date approached.

 “It’s sort of a 24-hour process,” Bokenkamp said last week.
 “While we’re sleeping, London is working, and we’ll watch what they sent at night.
 Then we give them our notes and they quickly start turning them around, so there’s people in many different time zones working around the clock to get it done on time.”